SangeethaKaruthodi/SangeethaKaruthodi/README.md

 ### 👩‍💻 About Me :

 - React Developer with 3.5 years of experience in the IT industry.
-- Experianced in React, Javascript, HTML and CSS
+- Experienced in React, Javascript, HTML and CSS
 - Familiar with Node js and Azure

 ### 🛠 Languages and Tools